com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

 In our quest to explore the interconnected world of cinema, we were drawn towards the concept of displaying connections between actors who shared the screen either once or several times during their careers.
 The idea evolved into creating a star graph that could potentially illustrate the connections between directors, actors, and the films they've made together.

 ### Data Collection
 Our first challenge emerged when we started looking for the necessary data.
 One database alone wasn't sufficient; each one we found had strengths and weaknesses.
-The first one provided a comprehensive list of movies but had very limited information on the actors involved.
-We found another database with a wealth of information on actors but lacking in detailed movie data.
+The first one provided a comprehensive list of movies but had very limited information on the actors involved (each movies had only 2-3 main actors so our graph was very limited).
+We found another database with a lots of information on actors but lacking in detailed movie data.

 Our solution was to merge the two databases to construct a more complete picture.
 The journey took another interesting turn when we stumbled upon a third database, rich in movie posters.
 Unfortunately, not all our movies were represented in this database, and we were faced with a difficult decision: Should we only keep movies for which we had posters (which meant fewer movies), or keep all movies and accept that some wouldn't have associated posters?